node-casbin/basic-adapter/README.md

 ### Why Customization is Important

+**Compliance with Naming Conventions:**
+Many production databases follow strict naming conventions.
+By customizing the table name, you can ensure that your adapter’s tables comply with these conventions, which is essential for production environments.

 **Shared Policies:**
 When the same set of policies should be accessible by different adapters or services, having them in separate tables prevents a unified view.
 Customizing the table name allows you to consolidate policies into a single table that can be shared across adapters.